-The RCMP in Canmore protect work to alert community members about dangerous situations and help to put a stop to dangerous behaviour.
+The RCMP in Canmore work to alert community members about dangerous situations and help to put a stop to dangerous behaviour.

 Canmore has many safety concerns such as wildlife, sinkholes, railway tracks, flash flooding, and a cold and rapid river running through town.